stackery/quickstart-java/README.md

 # Stackery Quickstart Java

-This is a simple backend API for a list app, written in Java.
+This is a simple backend API for a list app, written in Java8.

 Follow the [Stackery Quickstart](https://docs.stackery.io/docs/quickstart/quickstart-java/) to learn to use Stackery while writing this application.